LimeChain/gosemble-research/docs/2-go-to-wasm.md

 * the latency of sweeping is added to the cost of performing new allocation

 Compiler decides (via escape analysis) when a value should be allocated on the Heap
-* sharing down (passign pointers) typically stays on the Stack
+* sharing down (passing pointers) typically stays on the Stack
 * sharing up (returning pointers) typically escapes on the Heap

 * when the value could be referenced after the function that constructed it returns